jzakiya/primes-utils/README.md

 Return value of the nth prime.
 Default Strictly Prime (SP) Prime Generator (PG) is adaptively selected.
 Can change SP PG used on input.
-Acceptable primes range: [5, 7].
+Default is 7.
+(Usable are 5, 7, 11, but normally just use default.)
 Indexed nth primes now up to 7 billionth.
 With 16GB mem can compute up to about 35.7+ billionth prime (using `bitarray`).
 Returns `nil` for negative nth inputs.
 Also see `Error Handling`.